adiati98/100-days-of-oss-journal/README.md

 ## 📎 About this Template

 This template is generated from [open-sauced / 100-days-of-oss-template](https://github.com/open-sauced/100-days-of-oss-template).
 You can clone and customize it to your need.
-And feel free to fork and use my modified template.
+Or feel free to fork and use my modified template.